Salmamohamedm/MultiCloudDevOpsProject-/README.md

 - Terraform
 - Ansible
 - AWS CLI
-- OpenShift CLI "OC"
+- OpenShift CLI

  #   Infrastructure Provisioning with Terraform
- This document provides comprehensive instructions for deploying infrastructure using Terraform.
-The project encompasses  modules: vpc, subnet, ec2, internetgetway, security group, route table .
-The objective is to establish an environment comprising network infrastructure with subnet, Internet Gateway, and route table an EC2 instance for running Jenkins and SonarQube, and CloudWatch for monitoring with alarms .
+  a detailed guide on deploying infrastructure using Terraform.
+This project involves the utilization of modular components, including VPC, Subnet, EC2, Internet Gateway, Security Group, and Route Table.
+The primary aim is to create a robust environment with essential network elements such as Subnet, Internet Gateway, and Route Table.
+Additionally, this deployment sets up an EC2 instance tailored for running Jenkins and SonarQube, accompanied by CloudWatch for comprehensive monitoring with configured alarms.
  #   overview
 1. [main.tf](Terraform-Project/main.tf)
    - Purpose: Define the cloud provider, Call terraform modules.